Dennis-Sun/cvproject/README.md

     <p> </p>
 </div>

-### 3. Image Enlarging
+<p> ### 3.
+Image Enlarging
 We can also enlarge an image through seam carving.
-To achieve that purpose we need to calculate the seams that we are trying to remove first, then add these seams back to the original image.
+To achieve that purpose we need to calculate the seams that we are trying to remove first, then add these seams back to the original image.</p>

 <div class="image123">
     <div style="float:left;margin-right:5px;">